Four OtakCPM Projects Win DJC Oregon Top Projects Awards

 At Otak, we deal in cornerstones.
 Whether it be on a beautiful building or one of our values— cornerstones make us who we are in every sense of the word.
 One of these cornerstones is our projects, the work we do to elevate our communities and make them accessible, sustainable, and vibrant.
 Which is why when we were called upon to handle one of the biggest school bond programs in Oregon’s history, we welcomed the challenge, rolled up our sleeves, and got to work.

 This was the case in 2018, when voters approved a $619.7 million funding bond for the Salem-Keizer School District.
 The goals?
-Relieve overcrowding, expand vocational and science learning spaces, improve safety and security throughout the buildings, protect the public investment with planning for upgrading infrastructure, and expand the wireless network for improved equity of access to technology in mind.
+Relieve overcrowding, expand vocational and science learning spaces, improve safety and security throughout the buildings, protect the public investment with planning for upgrading infrastructure, and expand the wireless network for improved access to technology in mind.
 With the bond addressing every educational and support building in the district, our multidisciplinary approach wasn’t just desired, it was vital to the project’s success.

 Building a Team